aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/academy.md

 /register.php         (Status: 200) [Size: 3003]
 /admin.php            (Status: 200) [Size: 2633]
 ```
-* the interesting page is ``admin.php``, browsing to it reveals a new login page, i tried to login with the registred user but it didnt work.
+* the interesting page is ``admin.php``, browsing to it reveals a new login page, i tried to login with the registered user but it didnt work.

 * Back to the registration page, let's try to create a new user but this time we will intercept the request with ``burpsuite``.